DFE-Digital/increasing-internet-access-design-history/app/posts/2020-12-11-fe-providers.md

 - TechSource
 - the Google Form for requesting devices for specific circumstances

-At a high-level, the types of further education providers are either increasing allocation to an existing school or are equivalent to a Single Academy Trust (don’t belong to a Local Authority).
+At a high-level, we are either in increasing a school’s allocation and not introducing a new entity, or adding an FE provider which is equivalent to a Single Academy Trust (don’t belong to a Local Authority).

 ### Conditional content